calvinfk/wa-chat-service/README.md

 Go service built with Fiber v3 for WhatsApp chat operations, media handling, and Firestore-backed data access.

 ## Features
-- Whatsapp message sending with support for various message types and templates
+- WhatsApp message sending with support for text, media, and template payloads
 - Media upload and streaming with range support
 - Broadcast scheduling and management
 - Tenant contact management